Lighting – Shade vs open sun

 29 SEP 2016 – Tips and Articles – by Lucas Kraus

 If you take the above wedding photo as an example, as you can see the light on the bridal party is soft and aesthetically pleasing.
-This is because they are in the shade of the tree behind them.
+This is because they are in the shade of the tree behind them making great use of natural light.
 Also, the sun coming through the tree makes for a nice effect that does not over power the photo.
 If this ceremony was taking place on the other side of the tree, the wedding photograph would look completely different as the sun would be directed straight at the bride and groom, resulting in harsh light and squinting.

 When considering having your wedding ceremony in the shade, it is very important to take note of what time of the day your ceremony will be taking place.
 If the wedding photograph above was taken in the morning (as opposed to the afternoon) the sun would be over my shoulder and directed straight at the bride and groom.
 This was the perfect location and time of day to host a wedding ceremony, as it was warm and sunny and the guests are not feeling the effects of the sun due to sitting in the shade.

 If your wedding ceremony is taking place in full sun, it is not the end of the world.
 Your wedding photographer should be able to make adjustments to counter for the harsh sunlight by correcting their exposure.
-If you would like to see more of our wedding photography, please visit our wedding photography portfolio.
-If you are in the process of planning your wedding and are looking for an experienced but affordable photographer, please visit our Contact Page.
+If you would like to see more of our examples, please visit our wedding photography portfolio.